 - Caramelized Brussels Sprouts and Bacon

-I talked about cabbage before in January’s produce guide, and it’s still in season!
+I talked about cabbage before in January’s produce guide, and it’s still March seasonal produce!
 Cabbage is one of the most underrated budget friendly vegetables out there.
 High in vitamins K, B, and C, you’ll want to keep this on your meal plan!

 This relative of broccoli is in season for another month.
 Find all the info on it in the January Produce Guide.
 It’s great for digestion and high in fiber!